muxi-ai/faissx/prd-faiss-proxy.md

 ## Conclusion

 FAISS Proxy provides a simple, general-purpose remote vector database service with a drop-in replacement client library.
-This enables seamless migration from local FAISS to a distributed deployment, making it ideal for scaling applications like MUXI that require consistent vector operations across multiple instances.
+This enables seamless migration from local FAISS to a distributed deployment, making it ideal for scaling applications that require consistent vector operations across multiple instances.